James Bond 007 (1998 video game): Gameplay

 The gameplay of James Bond 007 is presented from a top-down perspective.
 As James Bond, the player controls an arsenal of weapons and items.
 Bond must use items at the appropriate place and time to either sneak past impossible odds or to solve a mission.
 The player can save up to three games and/or delete them.
 The player can perform fist and karate moves.
 The game is played across 11 levels, and incorporates gambling minigames, such as baccarat and blackjack.
-The game is presented in black and white, as it was developed for the original Game Boy.
+The game features Super Game Boy support, allowing for the addition of color to the otherwise black and white graphics.